Construction Cost Crisis Australia | Impact & Solutions

 Labour shortages and skills shortages

-Construction companies across Queensland, New South Wales and Western Australia are competing for the same shrinking pool of workers.
+Construction businesses across Queensland, New South Wales and Western Australia are competing for the same shrinking pool of workers.
 Labour costs and wages have risen sharply.

 Finance costs and the Reserve Bank

-The Reserve Bank of Australia's sustained rate cycle has significantly increased borrowing costs.
+The Reserve Bank of Australia’s sustained rate cycle has significantly increased borrowing costs across the construction industry.
 The Superannuation Guarantee reached 12% on 1 July 2025.

 Federal government and housing impact

 The National Housing Accord target of 1.2 million homes is under pressure.
-Industry bodies have flagged falling approvals and slowing construction activity.
+Industry bodies have flagged falling approvals and slowing construction activity across the country.

 How Cost Movement Becomes Business Risk